 The open research movement strives to achieve transparency and accessibility of research and its data.
 It has brought many positive changes including open access, open data, open infrastructure, and open research to mainstream science.

 In line with this objective of achieving transparency, it is equally important to focus on open peer review, a process that has gained momentum in recent times.
-Many publishers of scientific resources are now coming forward to experiment with the open peer review process as a way to determine the quality and authenticity of manuscript submissions.
+Since many publishers of scientific resources are aware of the benefits of peer reviews, they are now coming forward to experiment with the open peer review process as a way to determine the quality and authenticity of manuscript submissions.